PDC WORLD DARTS CHAMPIONSHIP

 The PDC World Darts Championship is the most prestigious tournament that the sport of darts has to offer, with some of the best players in the world competing for the iconic trophy that the winner will hold aloft when the competition comes to a close.

 At Eventmasters Corporate Hospitality, we are delighted and proud to offer VIP Hospitality for the World Darts Championships at the iconic Alexandra Palace, better known as Ally Pally.
-Watch legendary players like Gerwyn Price, 2023 Champion Luke Humphries, and 16-year-old sensation Luke Littler battle it out for a prestigious prize.
+Watch legendary players like Gerwyn Price, Luke Littler, Luke Humphries, Michael van Gerwen, and Stephen Bunting battle it out for a prestigious prize.

 There is no better way to enjoy the PDC World Darts Championship than with a PDC World Darts Championship Hospitality Package.
 As part of our hospitality, we offer a full complimentary bar and prime position to enjoy the action amongst other offerings that will enhance you and your client’s experience of world-class Darts action at the sport’s most iconic venue.